shenks/todolist/README.md

-### `The live demo has been temporarily halted on Heroku due to account-related adjustments.`
+### `The live demo has been temporarily halted on Heroku due to account-related adjustments, feel free to run it locally`

 ### `Preview` 👀